amachino/command-ai/README.md

 ## Installation

-1. Clone the repository and change directory to the project's folder.
+1. Clone the repository and `cd` into it.
 ```
 cd command-ai
 ```

-2. Install the `ai` command by running `pip install . ` in the directory.
+2. Install the `ai` command by `pip install .`.
 ```
 pip install .
 ```

-3. Set your OpenAI API key as an environment variable with the name `OPENAI_API_KEY`.
+3. Set the OpenAI API key as an environment variable.
 ```
 export OPENAI_API_KEY="sk-..."
 ```